There’s an intense push-and-pull going on in B2B marketing right now.

 On the one hand, marketers are being pushed toward measurement and metrics.
 Analytics have become a part of nearly every marketing conversation—sometimes for better, sometimes for worse.

 On the other hand, the B2B customer journey has grown more messy, complex, and difficult to track.
-A major reason for this is that a growing number of purchasing decisions are being made and discussed on dark social—private LinkedIn messages, Slack channels, and closed online communities.
+A major reason for this is that a growing number of purchasing decisions are being made and discussed on dark social—in other words, the private LinkedIn messages, Slack channels, and closed online communities marketers can’t see.

 Touchpoints are happening all the time in these closed channels, but brands have no way of measuring them.
 So, given that a lot of the customer journey has become unmeasurable, how should B2B brands proceed?